 Cost structure mapping helps you on visualizing significant costs and thinking about alternatives to reduce them.
 By reducing these costs you’ll raise the margins to reinvest in the business.

 Finally, the relation of cost structure with other business model blocks shows you the impact that iterations or pivots have on your financial results.
 High iteration costs may end up harming your business.

 As we’ve seen, your startup’s cost structure is a consequence of your decisions on other business model blocks.

 Hence, start by visualizing your business model running.
-Map any significant costs coming from your key resources, key activities, key partners, channels, and customer relationship.
+Map any significant costs coming from your key resources, key activities, key partners, channels, and customer relationships.
 For example, a significant channels cost as a result of the decision to hire account managers to serve your customers.

 But why should I focus on the significant costs?

 Because of the Pareto Principle!
 It states that about 80% of the impact is caused by approximately 20% of the factors.
-It means that about 20% of the itens may cause you around 80% of your startup’s costs.
+It means that about 20% of the items may cause you around 80% of your startup’s costs.
 So, keep in mind the most significant ones.

 Finally, search for possible alternatives to reduce these costs.
 Keep running your startup as lean as you can.